 The Far Right Playbook

 Far-right Governments will often sell the idea of a ‘common sense approach’ to economic policy.
-But the reality is that these policies tend to push neoliberal, trickle down economics that prioritise private interests over public good.
-When they’re doing this, they will sell the idea that ‘profit’ and ‘growth’ will help us to achieve better living standards, despite evidence to the contrary.
+But the reality is that these policies tend to push neoliberal A political approach that favours free-market capitalism, deregulation, and reduction in government spending., trickle down economics that prioritise private interests over public good.
+When they’re doing this, they will sell the idea that ‘profit’ and ‘growth’ will help us to achieve better living standards for all, despite evidence to the contrary.

 Attacking Te Tiriti o Waitangi

 By threatening social cohesion and creating division, a far-right government undermines Te Tiriti and the role it plays in law, policy and democracy as a whole.
-Passing legislation that undermines the power of Te Tiriti in our societal institutions and defunding initiatives aimed at strengthening Māori self-organisation.
-Inciting racism as a smokescreen to dismantle Te Tiriti based mechanisms that stand in the way of privatisation and corporatisation of state assets.
+It does so by passing legislation that undermines the power of Te Tiriti in our societal institutions and defunding initiatives aimed at strengthening Māori self-organisation.
+It stirs up and invokes racism as a smokescreen to dismantle Te Tiriti based mechanisms that stand in the way of privatisation and corporatisation of state assets.

 - Disestablishment of Te Aka Whai Ora